Arkansas Computer and Electronic Waste Recycling Grants Program

 - In addition, if equipment was purchased, detailed supporting documents showing the purchase must be included, as well as serial number or VIN and physical location of equipment.

-All forms require both the regional solid waste management district board chairperson’s signature and the ADEQ Recycling Branch manager’s signature before changes are authorized.
+All forms require both the regional solid waste management district board chairperson’s signature and the DEQ Recycling Branch manager’s signature before changes are authorized.
 Grant recipients MAY NOT make requested changes before authorization is final.
-In addition, some changes may require a public notice, including a 30-day public comment period, before ADEQ can approve them.
+In addition, some changes may require a public notice, including a 30-day public comment period, before DEQ can approve them.

 - Request approval for modifications to grant project